Synchronization and exceptional points in nonreciprocal active polar mixtures: Results and discussion

-In contrast, nonreciprocal alignment can induce persistent rotational motion \cite{fruchart_2021_non-reciprocal_phase_transitions}.The phenomenon appears in all regimes with opposite alignment goals ($g_{AB}\,g_{BA}<0$), yet the particle dynamics significantly depends on the degree of nonreciprocity.
+In contrast to these essentially stationary states, nonreciprocal alignment can induce persistent \textit{rotational} motion with time-dependent $\varphi_a(t)$ \cite{fruchart_2021_non-reciprocal_phase_transitions}.
+The phenomenon appears in all regimes with opposite alignment goals ($g_{AB}\,g_{BA}<0$), yet the particle dynamics significantly depends on the degree of nonreciprocity.

-To set the terminology, a \textit{fully synchronized} phase refers to a phase where all particles of a \textit{single} species are synchronized with $P_{A}\approx P_{B} \approx 1$.
+To describe the rotational motion, we use the following terminology.
+A \textit{fully synchronized} state refers to a state where all particles of a \textit{single} species are synchronized with $\langle P_{A} \rangle = \langle P_{B} \rangle = 1$.
 The average phases, $\varphi_A(t)$ and $\varphi_B(t)$, periodically oscillate in time.
-If particles of different species rotate with a constant phase shift, their motion is \textit{phase-locked} and the combined polarization is $P(t)<1$.
-In a \textit{partially synchronized} phase, only some of the particles are synchronized, such that both $P_{A},P_{B}<1$.
-This comprises \textit{chimera-like} phases, where spatially separated synchronized and disordered regions coexist \cite{abrams_strogatz_2004_states_chimera_coupled_oscillators}.
+If particles of different species rotate with a constant phase shift, their motion is \textit{phase-locked}.
+In this case, the combined polarization is $\langle P \rangle<1$.
+The precise value carries information about the phase shift between the species.
+In a \textit{partially synchronized} state, only some of the particles are synchronized, such that both $\langle P_{A}\rangle,\langle P_{B}\rangle<1$.
+This comprises \textit{chimera-like} states, where spatially separated synchronized and disordered regions coexist \cite{abrams_strogatz_2004_states_chimera_coupled_oscillators}.
 To quantify the rotational motion on an individual particle level, we further calculate the rate of phase differences of particles $i$,

 where we set $\Delta t = 0.01\,\tau$.
-In the absence of any alignment couplings, the distribution $\mathcal{P}(\Omega^i_{\rm s})$ is Gaussian with zero mean and variance $2\,D_{\rm r}/\Delta t$.
+In the absence of any alignment couplings, the distribution $\mathcal{P}(\Omega^i_{\rm s}\,\tau)$ is Gaussian with zero mean and variance $2\,D'_{\rm r}/\Delta t$.

+The dependence of the dynamics on nonreciprocity strength becomes clear when comparing the cases of weak and strong antisymmetric couplings, $g_{AB}=-g_{BA}=\delta$.
+The parameters related to such antisymmetric couplings do \textit{not} coincide with EPs, but lie in-between the EPs within the regime of oscillatory instabilities (see Fig.~\ref{fig:stability_diagram_with_snapshots_Rtheta-10_mean-field}).
+Note that reversing the sign of $\delta$ yields the same dynamics, with the roles of $A$- and $B$-particles exchanged.